To understand how to use leather luster on boots, let’s first figure out what leather luster is.

 Before applying the 2nd coat of boot polish make sure the first coat is dry and not tacky at all.
 If it is not dry and still tacky after 6 hours, use pre-cleaner thinner and rags to re-scrub the tacky areas.
 Dry leather luster will not be removed.

-Now apply the second coat of the boot polish and allow drying for 4 to 6 hours.
+Now apply the second coat of the boot polish and allow it to dry for 4 to 6 hours.
 There are some leather boots that require 3 coats before polishing.

 It is recommended to use Polish applicators because they have a fine edge and are less messy than the in-can applicator.
 You must perform this act slowly and smoothly to reduce bubbles and you can eliminate the bubbles by gently blowing on them.